dinakaranonline/blog/_posts/2020-05-15-To-Microservices-Or-Not.md

 ### For Additional Reading :

--Domain Driven Design
+- Domain Driven Design
--Aggregates in context of Domain Driven Design -Microservices Design Patterns
+- Aggregates in context of Domain Driven Design
+- Microservices Design Patterns
--Microservices - IAAS , PAAS or FAAS
+- Microservices - IAAS , PAAS or FAAS
--Microservices and Security
+- Microservices and Security
--Microservices and Transactions
+- Microservices and Transactions
--Microservices and Stateless vs Stateful Consideration
+- Microservices and Stateless vs Stateful Consideration

 I will try to cover some of the concepts listed above in the upcoming posts shortly.